-Based on planned and anticipated growth, global consultant STV has formed a strategic partnership with Transcend, a maker of generative design tools for wastewater treatment plants.
-The tech firm produces full 3D models for treatment facilities that larger project owners can incorporate into their capital planning and for design teams to adapt to changing client needs.
+Based on planned and anticipated market growth, global consultant STV has formed a strategic partnership with Transcend, a maker of generative design tools for wastewater treatment plants.
+The tech firm produces full 3D models for treatment facilities for larger project owners to incorporate into their capital planning and for design teams to adapt to changing client needs.

 “Transcend brings lot of value in our ability to consider a universe of options, narrow those down, and ultimately make final select with the owner, compress that timeline, and create more efficiencies,” says Chris Haney, STV water operating group president.

-STV anticipates more work not just in wastewater treatment plant upgrades and expansions but also to meet requirements of federal regulations that have been enacted in recent years.
-“PFAS regulations came in last year, and that'll drive quite a bit of work over next several years and decades,” adds Haney, noting that there aren’t enough dollars available for all the projects needed, and owners will need to maximize the funding they've secured.
+STV anticipates more work not just in wastewater treatment plant upgrades and expansions but also in meeting requirements of federal regulations enacted in recent years, such as treatment mandates for PFAS chemicals.
+“PFAS regulations came in last year, which will drive quite a bit of work over next several years and decades,” adds Haney, noting that there are not enough dollars available for all projects needed, and owners will need to maximize funding they have secured.

-Transcend was founded in 2019, originally as an outgrowth of an EPC firm that was looking to come up for new design concepts in wastewater treatment.
-The system is based on parametric and generative design principles, as opposed to the newer kind of machine learning and large-language model-driven artificial intelligence-type systems seen with ChatGPT and similar AI systems.
+Transcend was founded in 2019, originally as an outgrowth of an EPC firm that was looking to develop new design concepts in wastewater treatment.
+The system is based on parametric and generative design principles, as opposed to the newer kind of machine learning and large-language model-driven artificial intelligence-type systems seen in ChatGPT and similar AI systems.

-That's an important distinction, says Transcend Chief Customer Officer Adam Tank, since his company's AI system is not capable of the kinds of “hallucinations” and sporadically unreliable output some other AI tools can spit out.
+That is an important distinction, says Transcend Chief Customer Officer Adam Tank, since his company's AI system is not capable of the kinds of “hallucinations” and sporadically unreliable output some other AI tools can generate.

-Instead, Transcend works from basic engineering principles and rules in its generative output, and offers the user the ability to check its work.
-The goal isn’t to eliminate the designer, but to speed up their ability to iterate different designs to client needs, says Tank.
+Instead, Transcend works from basic engineering principles and rules in its generative output and enables the user to check its work.
+The goal is not to eliminate the designer but to speed up its ability to iterate different designs to client needs, says Tank.

 “Every single decision the software makes can be traced back to a textbook rule of thumb,” he explains.
-“So if you ask why is there this number of blowers or membranes, it can show you in an engineering textbook the page where the formula it used is.”
+“So if you ask 'why is there this number of blowers or membranes', it can show you in an engineering textbook the page where the formula it used is located.”

 Transcend’s models are exported in widely used formats, with its piping designs editable in AutoCAD and an option to export a RVT file for direct use in Revit.

-Transcend's system works through several stages.
+The tech firm's system works through several stages.
 It starts off a base level of water quality and effluent processing goals and available treatment options.
-Then it takes into account site and civil data, the physical constraints of the plant’s location and how those factors would impact standard or nonstandard plant designs.
-This is not just useful for greenfield projects but also for optimizing existing plants, says Tank.
+Then it takes into account site and civil data, physical constraints of the plant location and how those factors would impact standard or nonstandard facility designs.
+This is useful for greenfield projects and also for optimizing existing plants, says Tank.

-“So we can pull up geolocated map and mark up the buildings, and give the software parameters for a clarifier, how deep the foundations, how thick the walls are, and the software can make smart decisions.
-You can also do this with a facility built 20 to 30 years ago where you’ve lost the as-builts and it's operating differently than designed.”
+“So we can pull up a geolocated map and mark up the buildings, give the software parameters for a clarifier, how deep the foundations are and how thick the walls are—and the software can make smart decisions.
+You can also do this with a facility built 20 to 30 years ago where you have lost the as-builts and it is operating differently than designed.”

 This approach can lead to even wider discussions with clients, says Tank.
 “Once you see what’s working as designed versus as operating, we can ask if there is room to improve, or realize we are maxed out and we need to switch into the CapEx side [of the discussion].”